MarynaShavlak/dev-interview-hub/src/shared/lib/hooks/useInput/README.md

 - `onChangeHandler`: A function to handle input changes.
 Validates the input based on `digitsOnly` and triggers the `onChange` callback.
 - `onBlurHandler`: A function to handle when the input loses focus.
 It updates the isFocused state and triggers the onChange callback with trimmed text.
 - `onFocus`: A function to handle when the input gains focus.
 Updates the `isFocused` state.
+  `onSelect`: A function to handle when the user selects part of the input text.
+Updates the `caretPosition` state.
+  `caretPosition`: Number representing the current caret position in the input field.

 ## Internal Behavior
 1. **State Management**: